Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • Growling.

-If a parrot associates depression with you, it’ll make these sounds whenever you walk into the room or approach its cage.
-If this is the case, you’ll need to work on building your bond.
+If a parrot associates depression with you, it’ll make these sounds whenever you approach its cage.
+If this is the case, you must work on building your bond.